EJman18/EJM-Portfolio/Absenteeism Project/README.md

 The SQL queries utilized in this project can be found [here.]

 ## Data Structure and Data Understanding
-- WellCore Solutions structure as seen below consists of three data sources: **employees**, **compensation**, and **reasons** with a total row count of 740 records of structured data.
+WellCore Solutions structure as seen below consists of three data sources: **employees**, **compensation**, and **reasons** with a total row count of 740 records of structured data.
 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the dataset.
 Three data quality checks were intiated, which loked for missing values, nouse and outliers, and duplicate data.
 The dataset passed the data quality check, and it was pushed through to SQL for queries creation.

--
+Below are ERD Models of the Dataset:

 ## Executive Summary
 **Overview of Findings**